cybex-gmbh/transmorpher/README.md

 To add a class for image transformation, simply create a new class which implements the `TransformInterface`.
 An example implementation can be found at `App\Classes\Intervention\Transform`.
-Additionally, the newly created class has to be specified in the `transmorpher.php` configuration file.
+Additionally, the newly created class has to be specified in the `transmorpher.php` configuration file:

 ```php
 'transform_class' => App\Classes\YourTransformationClass::class,